 Before Darkness: Minshuku Tsugizakura till 6 pm

-Breathtaking views, uncountable moss-covered shrines and small temple lining the small path through rapidly changing flora and fauna lower and higher parts of the mountains.
-In front of every shrine, we started to bow and pay tribute commemorating the tradition of hundreds of years Kumano Kodo Pilgrimage.
+Breathtaking views, uncountable moss-covered shrines, and small temple lining the small path through rapidly changing flora and fauna in lower and higher parts of the mountains.
+In front of every shrine, we started to bow and pay tribute commemorating the tradition of hundreds of years of Kumano Kodo Pilgrimage history.
 It truly became an intense feeling to be part of this history.

 Our way guided us slowly downhill in a wide valley with a typical mountain village.
 Again a shy snake crossed our way.
 But away less scary than the first one.
 Shy inhabitants, vintage houses, and Japanese gardens welcome us after crossing a huge iron bridge.
 Following the Pilgrimage signs, we should be quite close to our first goal of our Gay Couple Pilgrimage Japan Kumano Kodo, the Minshuku Tsugizakura in Tsugizakura-Oji in Chikatsuyu.
 After passing a school area we had to take an extremely steep way uphill for almost a kilometer.
-And so the end of our hike became literally the hardest part of days one.
+And so, the end of our hike became literally the hardest part of day one.

 Be aware, that we already hiked for almost 8 hours.
 This part was pure torture!
-And the dawn here in Japan comes really quickly.
+And the dawn here in Japan comes quickly.
 So don’t forget: Every evening at around 6 pm it is dark in Japan, at least in September.
-But it was almost 6 pm and we were still not at the Minshuku.
+But it was almost 6 pm, and we were still not at the Minshuku.
 Lucky us and thanks to our great organization of the daily hike time, at exactly 6 pm we entered our private guest house.
 Done, with the day, the world, and every snake in these mountains!

 Warm welcome at Minshuku Tsugizakura